RiotGamesCookbooks/nexus-cookbook/README.md

 Description
 ===========

-Installs and configures Sonatype Nexus and Nginx.
-Nginx is installed from source with the http\_ssl\_module.
+Installs and configures Sonatype Nexus.
+Can optionally configure and install an nginx installation or provide SSL access to the Jetty server that runs Nexus.
-Nginx is configured to run as a proxy for Nexus using HTTPS/SSL.

 Requirements
 ============